Skip to main content

 Treatment and Care

-There is no permanent cure for diabetes, but it can be managed with proper medical care and lifestyle changes.
+While there is no permanent cure for diabetes, proper medical care combined with lifestyle changes can effectively manage the condition.

 • Personalized nutrition plans low in sugar and high in fiber